KimBurgess/dollar-conversion/README.md

 Data manipulation / coding challenge that a friend was given for an interview question.
-Thought it would be fun to attmept to implement it in a new language ([Crystal](https://crystal-lang.org/)) to give it a spin.
+Thought it would be fun to attmept to implement and a good excuse to take a new language ([Crystal](https://crystal-lang.org/)) for a spin.

 Original brief and requirements: